Are You In Need Of A Life Coach?

 That changed when, a few weeks ago, she ran into an old acquaintance, David Earles.
-The two went to grab coffee, and by the end of their hour together, Castillo (name has been changed for privacy) had a new, sharper focus on her future: She resolved to go back to school to earn a master’s degree in business, and by the time she got home that night, she was already looking into MBA programs.
-By that weekend, she was studying for the GMAT.
+The two went to grab coffee, and by the end of their hour together, Castillo (name has been changed for privacy) had a new, sharper focus on her future: She resolved to go back to school to earn a master’s degree in business, and by the time she got home that night, she was already looking into various MBA programs (for example, the difference between executive MBA vs MBA and so on).
+By that weekend, she was already studying for the GMAT.

 It might sound like a huge leap to take after just one conversation over coffee, but helping people take steps like that is what Earles does: In addition to his day job running his own marketing and fundraising consulting firm, he serves as a life coach on the side on an informal basis.

 “During that talk, I had the realization that, wow, I have just been working,” Castillo recalls.
 “I knew I wanted to go back to school eventually but was not really thinking of how to do it.

 “I knew I wasn’t happy and wanted more,” she continues, “but I never stopped and talked with somebody who was able to give me the kind of guidance that he was able to.”

 An entire thriving life coach industry has sprouted up around the promise of breakthroughs like that and the best part is that it is getting even easier to find an Online Life Coach who can help to give you a nudge in the right direction.
 The industry is relatively new – International Coach Federation executive director Magdalena Mook traces its emergence to the early-to-mid-90s – and right now, it’s having a bit of a moment.